yakazimir/kyler-website/content/post/infinity.md

 this set  (as is required to make the mapping **bijective**), we will run into a contradiction.
-Let's imagine that we were to map the natural numbers to its power set; what we would have, therefore, are individual mappings such as those below:
+Let's imagine that we were to map the natural numbers to its power set; what we would have, therefore, are individual mappings such as those shown below:
 $$
 0 \to \\{ 0, 1 \\} \\\\
 1 \to \\{ 3, 4 \\} \\\\